 We highly recommend that you complete the Exam Readiness Check in the location and with the computer you plan to use on exam day.
 Should it be necessary to change your location or computer before exam day, it is highly recommended that you repeat the Exam Readiness Check.

 The Exam Readiness Check provides a unique opportunity for candidates to familiarize themselves with the exam interface and navigation before their exam day.
 Completing the Exam Readiness Check is important to fully understand the functionality of the exam interface including case navigation, flagging questions, using the image manipulation tools, starting/ending a break, and question content blocking.

-When the Exam Readiness Check is launched, a quick technical verification is initiated to ensure the microphone, camera, internet connection, and computer software are optimized for the exam.
-You may need to download an updated version of Google Chrome or the Proctorio® extension for Google Chrome to complete the technical verification.
+When the Exam Readiness Check is launched, a quick technical verification is initiated to ensure that your microphone, camera, internet connection, and computer software are optimized for the exam.
+In addition, an identification check will be performed.
+You may need to download an updated version of Google Chrome to complete the technical verification.